matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 **Fix the system.** Your choice is the deepest, because you are the only ones who have the leverage to repair the system itself.
 You can fund a platform.
 You can sponsor a sociotechnical action plan.
 You can build a culture of psychological safety that eliminates fear.
 You can choose to measure outcomes and sustainability, not just activity and output.

-The alternative is to keep adding more governance, processes, planning, coordination, ceremonies, frameworks, tooling, committees, dashboards, and transformation programmes.
+The alternative is to keep adding more governance, processes, planning, coordination, reporting, meetings, ceremonies, frameworks, tooling, committees, dashboards, and transformation programmes.

-But make no mistake: you are just rearranging the deck chairs on the Titanic...
+But make no mistake: these are expensive treatments for symptoms, not causes.
+The evidence is clear: if we want better outcomes, we must redesign the system.

+Otherwise, the water will continue to warm, and our opportunity to jump will quietly disappear...

 > The ideas, structure, and all final arguments and conclusions in this article are my own.
 As part of my research and revision workflow, I have used AI tools to accelerate drafting and language refinement.